 Landing Pages are also known as "Sales Pages", "Opt-In Pages" or "Squeeze Pages".
 Their role is essentially to offer you a single point, from where you can convert your visitors into buyers.

+This is different from an E-Commerce Store, because it's not a "shop".
+Rather, it's a page of text or images; which promotes one single product.

 The text mean while, is going to be entirely "sales oriented"; and with the sole purpose of converting visitors into buyers, and making the product sound amazing!

+This will be interspersed with "Buy Now" buttons; which will contain your Referral Link.

 Over time, you’ll tweak and add to your Landing Page; letting you create something that is optimized, in its ability to make sales.